mrJohnHolt/Google-Material-Design-Icons/README.md

 However I have created a fork from Google's GitHub Repository to my own allowing Fusion users easy access to PNG and SVG Material Icons.

-I have removed everything except the PNG and SVG files.
+I have removed everything except the PNG files.